sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 * Python code can be written and tested interactively using the REPL.
 That would allow me to prototype and debug each part of the algorithm easily.
 * Python can later be compiled to native machine code using tools like Cython or Numba if I need to optimize for speed.
 So I can start simple and optimize later if needed.

 Of course, many other languages like C, Rust, Julia etc would also work.
-However, I find Python strikes a nice balance between simplicity, available libraries, and performance for this type of math-focused code.
+However, I find Python strikes a nice balance between simplicity, available libraries, and performance for this type of maths-focused code.
 The main thing is using a language that makes the algorithm clear and maintainable.

+---
-## what is a prime number?
+### what is a prime number?
 A prime number is a whole number greater than 1 that can only be divided evenly by 1 and itself.
 By evenly, I mean to produce a whole number.
 For example, 5 is a prime number because it can only be divided evenly by 1 and 5.
 It cannot be divided evenly by any other whole numbers.

 Some key things about prime numbers: